aws-samples/aws-eda-slurm-cluster/docs/config.md

 default: False

+This will enable EFA for all compute resources with instances that support EFA.

+This can also be controlled for individual instance types in the InstanceConfig section.

+If EFA is enabled without specifying a placement group name, then each compute resource is assigned its own managed placement group.

+NOTE: Most EDA workloads cannot take advantage of EFA because they don't use MPI or NCCL.
-Recommend to not use EFA unless necessary to avoid insufficient capacity errors when starting new instances in group or when multiple instance types in the group.
+I recommend to not use EFA unless necessary to avoid insufficient capacity errors when starting new instances in group or when multiple instance types are in the group.

 See [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-cluster](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-cluster)